 In the modern age of technology and fast life, a quarter of a million houses of Singapore have incorporated the services of a foreign domestic helper.
 The duties of the maid in Singapore include cleaning and taking care of the kids.
-Given the fact that the help from a domestic helper is quite resourceful, it needs to be mentioned that the process of hiring maid and the laws related to it is something you should know before hiring one.
+Given the fact that the help from a domestic helper is quite resourceful, it needs to be mentioned that the process of hiring maid in Singapore and the laws related to it is something you should know before hiring one.

-The working policies of the hired maids have to be on a full-time basis and must live with their employers.
-Indonesia and Philippines are the highest providers of domestic workers with other countries such as Myanmar, Malaysia, and Thailand trailing behind.
+Indonesia and the Philippines are the highest providers of domestic workers with other countries such as Myanmar, Malaysia, and Thailand trailing behind.
 In Singapore, it is a women only policy when it comes to hiring a domestic worker.
 Workers usually move to Singapore for better job conditions and opportunities.
 Working in Singapore as a hired help requires formal education with recognised certificate.
 Most of the maids working there have higher education course certificates and degrees.
 They are also provided government supported training before leaving for Singapore.
 This training includes household work, people care and other skills.

-A few of the requirements are that the employer must be at least 21 years old, a resident of Singapore, should have a legal amount of standing money in the bank and must have a steady state of income.
-However, if the applicant does not have a source of income, is over the age of sixty and not residing with employed adults he/she is also eligible to apply.
-Applicants can apply through the sponsorship scheme where the applicant’s child, grandchild or sibling can act as a second sponsor.
+A few of the requirements are that the employer must be at least 21 years old, a resident of Singapore, have a legal amount of standing money in the bank, and have a steady state of income.
+However, if the applicant does not have a source of income, is over the age of sixty, and does not reside with employed adults, he/she is also eligible to apply.
+Applicants can apply through the sponsorship scheme, where the applicant’s child, grandchild, or sibling can act as a second sponsor.

 The workers are also not covered under the Work injury Compensation act in Singapore hence the employers have to take out security bonds and medical as well as personal accident insurance for the helpers.
 The work permit of Singapore directs that the employer is responsible for any and all medical costs incurred by their domestic workers.
 Medical examinations are also a must for the workers twice a year.

 Since it is an unregulated industry, there is no concept of a minimum wage that is provided by the government.
 In accordance with this, the countries that send domestic workers have a pre-set guideline that dictates the minimum wages set.
 The employee and the employer must come to a conclusion regarding the appropriate salary.
-The average wage of a helper is between 600$ and 800$.
+The average wage of a helper is between 600$ and 1000$.
 Wages are set according to different terms such as affordability, the helper’s experience, and the needs of the family that is hiring.

 You have to find a maid in Singapore who at least has the following capabilities such as she is:

 In cases when the employers use Helperplace, they are provided with the scope of directly contacting the maids and remain in contact till the process of hiring is completed.
 These interactions help the employers narrow their vision and thinking and be specific as to what kind of help does one want.
 The interview process that is conducted at the last is most suitable to come in a one to one conversation to decide wisely in order to hire a worker.

 Singapore does not entitle you to have to use an employment agency to find and hire a domestic worker.
 In Singapore not using an agency to find and employ a domestic worker is more advantageous in hiring a helper.
-Direct hires are cheap for you and for your maid, there are no placement fees that need to be counted and considered.
+Direct hires are cheap for you and for your maid, there are no placement fees (or no salary deduction) that need to be counted and considered.
 You can easily find online the right maid in Singapore.